Karpeles Manuscript Library Museums: Buffalo, New York

+The museum formerly consisted of two separate buildings - the other at Porter Hall at 453 Porter Avenue at Jersey Street and Plymouth Avenue - which consolidated after David Karpeles' death in 2022.
+Porter Hall was originally the Plymouth Methodist Church.

 Duluth, Minnesota

 The Duluth Museum at 902 East 1st Street was originally First Church of Christ, Scientist, built in 1912; the original organ has been retained in the rotunda.
 The structure is a beautiful building with a large main floor exhibit hall.
 As the ceiling is high, the acoustics are excellent and the building is very suitable for musical concerts and other programs.
 The Karpeles Manuscript Library Museum in Duluth provides a School Outreach Program with reproductions of original documents in special display cases located in area schools, colleges and libraries.
 At the present time the museum supports seventeen elementary, junior and high schools in Duluth, the Twin Cities area and also now in Wisconsin and Canada.
 The documents and manuscripts are specially chosen to supplement school curriculum and matters of topical interest and are also on display at two local colleges and three public libraries.